vishbulnit/excepton_handling_exc_v1/README.md

 ## created multiple .py files in "Visual Studio Code" and used conda base environment.

 ## try and exception with singel exception block and multiple exception block.

+## try and exception with default exception block